Rainekie/Rais-portfolio/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Multimodal perception and sound enginnering.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: rai_icon.PNG
-  address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Rai Sato (佐藤 来) is an internship student at [Okinawa Institute of Science and Technology](https://www.oist.jp/), Japan (September 2021 -).
+I am also working on [GATARI Inc.](https://gatari.co.jp/) as a product engineer.

+My research focuses on the temporal synchrony between vibrotactile and auditory, and the interactive auditory training using biosignals such as an electroencephalogram (EEG).
+I also have technical skills in music recording and audio engineering, especially 5.1 ch surround system, and more immersive sound technologies such as Ambisonics and 22.2 ch multi channel audio system.